-After succeeding in her quest to achieve support in Canada for her ‘Inter-Allied Poppy Day’ scheme and after sending Colonel Moffat to Australia and New Zealand (possibly South Africa too), Madame Anna A. Guérin next looked towards Great Britain.
+After succeeding in her quest to achieve support in Canada for her ‘Inter-Allied Poppy Day’ scheme and after sending Colonel Moffat to Australia and New Zealand (possibly South Africa too), Anna Guérin next looked towards Great Britain.

 On 04 July 1921, the Port Arthur News Chronicle had stated that, if Madame Guérin was successful at the Great War Veterans’ Association meeting that day, she would “proceed almost immediately to England to ask the Prince of Wales to become head of the Poppy Day movement in England.”

 The mention of the Prince of Wales is not as far-fetched as it might sound because it had been reported that Anna had performed for members of the British Royal Family during her tours within Great Britain, 1911-1914.
-Given her powers of persuasion and charm, she was probably more than capable of achieving a personal audience with HRH Prince of Wales – in his role as Patron of the British Legion.
+Given her powers of persuasion and charm, she was more than capable of achieving a personal audience with HRH Prince of Wales – in his role as Patron of the British Legion.
 But who knows?

-The British Legion had formed from four national organisations on 15 May 1921:- Officers Association; Scottish Federation of Ex-servicemen; the Comrades of the Great War; and the National Association of Discharged Sailors and Soldiers.
+The British Legion was formed from four national organisations on 15 May 1921:- Officers Association; Scottish Federation of Ex-servicemen; the Comrades of the Great War; and the National Association of Discharged Sailors and Soldiers.
 HRH Prince of Wales became its first Patron, Earl Haig became its first President.
 “Royal” became part of the title in 1971.
 Prior to that, around August 1920, Earl Haig had began his Fund to aid ex-service men.

 Having sent Colonel S.A.
-Moffat off to Australia & New Zealand; and having left here sister Juliette and her friend Blanche in charge of all the arrangements in Canada, Anna left for England.
+Moffat off to Australia & New Zealand; and having left her sister Juliette and her friend Blanche in charge of all the arrangements in Canada, Anna left for England.
 It was on 29 August 1921 that Anna arrived in Liverpool, from New York.
 On SS Albania’s Passenger List, she was described as a “Lecturer”.
 Her age was given as “40”, but she was really 43.

 It would appear that Anna wasted no time, once she had disembarked.
 She must have boarded a train immediately and travelled south.
 Her proposed destination shown on the ship’s Passenger List was the Piccadilly Hotel in, significantly, Regent Street, London.